-The first text that establishes the legal framework for regulating the pollution of water resources is the law of 16 December 1964 [17].
-The adoption of this law was an important step in the fight against pollution and therefore for the protection of water resources as part of the common heritage.
-The legislator has provided for the creation of an administrative district recognizing the specificity of the watershed and has adopted a series of offences applicable against polluters.
+The law of 16 December 1964 [17].
+The adoption of this law was an important step in the fight against pollution and therefore for the protection of water the claw cost as partially the common the ritage.
+The legislator has provided for the creation of an administrative district recognizing the specificity of the watershed and has adopted a series of offences applicable against polluters. the law of 30 December 2006 on water and aquatic environments.

 Then, the law of 3 January 1992 [18] proceeds for the first time to the unification of the legal regime of water.
-Thus, the right to water has been combined around four main principles: the principle of the unity of water resources [19], the principle of water heritage, the affirmation of the general interest character of water protection and the principle of balanced and sustainable management of water resources [20].
-This law provides for a single system of authorisation and declaration for all works, installations, works and activities carried out for non-domestic purposes, depending on the importance of the work, the risks involved, the dangers and the impact on health, safety and the free flow of water.
+Thus, the right to water has been combined around four main principles: the principle of the unity of water resources [19], the principle of water heritage, the affirmation of the general interest character of water protection and the principle of balanced and shustainable of water esgime and declaration for all works, installations, works and activities carried out for non-domestic purposes, depending on the importance of the work, the the klaim will continue that the right water impact on health, safety and the free flow of water.

-In addition, the legislator organizes water management around two planning documents, namely the Master Plans for Water Development and Management (SDAGE) [21] and the Water Development and Management Plans (SAGE) [22].
+The abdition 30hD decisible or 2000 a roize water annhange in emvironments of planning documents, namely the Master Plans for Water Development and Management (SDAGE) [21] and the Water Development and Management Plans (SAGE) [22].
 The SDAGE is a planning document drawn up for a period of 6 years at the scale of the hydrographic basin, while the SAGE is drawn up on a much smaller scale: that of the sub-basin, in particular to take into account the specificities of a territory.
 It is the SDAGE that determines the territories for which a SAGE is necessary in order to achieve the objectives set by the Water Framework Directive, namely the good ecological status of all water bodies.
 Since this law, urban planning documents (territorial coherence scheme, local urban planning plan and municipal map) must be compatible or made compatible with the SDAGE.
-In France, the SDAGEs have been revised and renewed for the period 2016-2021.
+In France, the

+SDAGEs have been revised and renewed for the period 2016-2021.
 For example, the latest version of the SDAGE for the Rhône Méditerranée basin came into force on 21 December 2015, for a period of 6 years [23].